tweag/cardano-hoarding-node/proposal/transaction-collection/proposal.md

 can gather an adequate number of transactions from a given peer before Hoard will inevitably be disconnected due to peer churn.

-To summarize succintly: if Hoard is disconnected before the peer churn interval, Hoard has exhibited adequately adversarial or sub-optimal behaviour as a server.
+To summarize succinctly: if Hoard is disconnected before the peer churn interval, Hoard has exhibited adequately adversarial or sub-optimal behaviour as a server.